ShapeOfMatter/The-Direct-Monetization-Network/survey-results-01.markdown

 On August 12th, we posted the survey to the open-comments section of a popular blog; most of the responses followed from that post, as can be seen above.
-Respondents after August 12th seem to represent a different demographic, so where appropriate below we'll distinguish between responses before and after that time.
+Respondents after August 12th seem to represent a different demographic, so below we'll distinguish between responses before and after that time.

 People took the survey voluntarily, because they happened to see a link in one of the handful of places it was posted and because they wanted to contribute.
 Because the participants were not selected randomly, it is not appropriate to